networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

 We can go one step further and check:
 - The same number of maximal cliques.

-We can use the function *could_be_isomorphic()* to check if the graphs have the same degree, triangle, and clique sequence.
+We can use the function `nx.could_be_isomorphic()` to check if the graphs have the same degree, triangle, and clique sequence.
 The clique sequence contains for each node the number of the maximal clique involving that node.

 ```{code-cell}
 nx.could_be_isomorphic(G, H)